ravindrajob/InfraAtHome/README.md

 ## Why use a DNS and a pi-hole  ?
 In my case i need DNS view, but Pi-hole don't implemented this feature.

+## Why use trivy ?
+Trivy is a simple and comprehensive vulnerability scanner for containers.
+Very easy to use.
+All need for scanning specify target such as an image name of the container.
 ## Why many docker-compose and not one ?
 * In progress
 ## Why use a scripts to start all Docker-compose ?